alikureishy/ROBO-followme-project/README.md

 ????

-#### Network Depth (# of encoding/decoding layers)
+#### Network Depth

-I compared the performance of 2 network architectures, both of which passed the IoU metric, and I have outlined the results in the [Assessments](#assessments) section.
+I compared the performance of 2 network architectures, both of which passed the IoU metric, and I have outlined the results in the [Comparison Of Two Architectures](#comparison-of-two-architectures) section.

 Even with 5 layers and filters ranging in depth from 32 to 512, the network did not seem to overfit to the training set.
 This was likely because of batch normalization being applied after every convolution layer in the network.